the white failure complex

 The most enjoyable aspects of One Battle After Another are suspended in the film’s margins.
 This penultimate car chase.
 The weed-selling, gun-toting black nuns.
 The underground network of a Latin American Karate Sensei.
 This is a movie unafraid to put things that shouldn’t be in conversation into a locked room together.
 The puppet-mastering, high-society of white supremacists being branded after the Yuletide is one more example of the film’s penchant for juxtaposing absurd contradictions.
 It’s a that gambit works until it doesn’t.
 The most obvious failure is in the form of Perfidia Beverly Hills.

-Perfidia is a profoundly individualistic freedom fighter.
-She’s a Black woman from “a long line of revolutionaries” who abandons her daughter.
-She’s an integral cog of a highly organised cell—efficient enough to infiltrate government compounds—but she follows no protocol when she’s compromised.
-She’s a radical who becomes a government informant .
-Considering the context of black women persistent efforts to electorally save America from its worst, white supremacist impulses, any one of Perfidia’s contradictions would be interesting to investigate.
-It is interesting to see, up close, the inner machinations of a black woman erring in a revolutionary praxes that requires equal parts foolhardiness and discipline.
+Considering the context of black women’s persistent efforts to electorally save America from its most white supremacist impulses, any one of Perfidia’s contradictions is interesting when considered in isolation.
+It is interesting, for instance, to witness the inner machinations of a black woman erring in a revolutionary praxes that requires equal parts foolhardiness and discipline.

 Whether these failures are scriptural (owed to Paul Thomas Anderson’s imaginative distance from the black radical feminine experience) or performative (Teyana Taylor, a musician by trade, is acting alongside a stacked cast of dramatic veterans with relatively low cuts to her teeth by comparison) or a nondescript concoction of both and other factors, they seem to be an inevitable consequence of a white male director trying to cinematically reckon with his own sociality in relation to the diverse experiences of others.
 In that respect, Paul Thomas Anderson’s One Battle After Another is in discussion with Ari Aster’s Eddington.